Best Open Water Swimming Destinations 2026

 Lake Malawi, Malawi/Mozambique/Tanzania

 Lake Malawi is the warm-water swimming paradise that most people have never heard of.
-Africa’s third-largest lake stretches 580 km from north to south, with crystal-clear freshwater that stays at 24-28 degrees Celsius year-round.
-The lake is home to over 1,000 species of cichlid fish (more freshwater fish species than any other lake on Earth), making it a simultaneous snorkeling and swimming destination.
+Africa’s third-largest lake stretches 580 km from north to south, with crystal-clear freshwater staying at 24–28 degrees Celsius year-round.
+The lake is home to over 1,000 species of cichlid fish — more freshwater fish species than any other lake on Earth — making it a simultaneous snorkeling and swimming destination.

-Water temperature: 24-28 degrees Celsius year-round Visibility: 10-20 meters Difficulty: Beginner-friendly (warm, calm, freshwater) Best season: Year-round (May-October is dry season with slightly cooler, clearer water) Safety note: Bilharzia (schistosomiasis) risk exists in parts of the lake.
+Water temperature: 24–28 degrees Celsius year-round Visibility: 10–20 meters Difficulty: Beginner-friendly (warm, calm, freshwater) Best season: Year-round (May–October is dry season with slightly cooler, clearer water) Safety note: Bilharzia (schistosomiasis) risk exists in parts of the lake.
 Some areas are safe and some are not.
-Research your specific swimming location carefully and consult the CDC’s schistosomiasis page for health advice.
-Where to stay: Cape Maclear has backpacker lodges from 10 USD per night.
-Island lodges from 30 USD.
+Research your specific swimming location carefully and consult the CDC’s schistosomiasis page for health advice before entering.
+Where to stay: Cape Maclear has backpacker lodges from $10 USD per night.
+Island lodges from $30 USD.
 Getting there: Fly to Lilongwe (LLW).
 Bus to Monkey Bay or Cape Maclear (5 hours).

 The English Channel: The Marathon Swimmer’s Everest